zeta-chain/docs/docs/architecture/overview.md

 Another set of important participants for ZetaChain consensus are the observers who reach consensus on external chain events and states.
 The observers watch externally connected chains for certain relevant transactions/events/states at particular addresses via their full nodes of external chains.
-Observers will divide into two roles: sequencer and verifier.
-The sequencer discovers relevant external trans-actions/events/states and reports to verifiers; the verifiers verify and vote on ZetaChain to reach consensus.
-The system requires at least one sequencer and multiple verifiers.
-The sequencer does not need to be trusted, but at least one honest sequencer is needed for liveness.

 ### TSS Signers